Mes Aynak: Rescue excavations

 Between May 2010 and July 2011 archaeologists excavated approximately 400 items; more than what the National Museum of Afghanistan housed before the war.
 The site covers roughly 400000 m2, encompassing several separate monasteries and a commercial area.
 It appears that Buddhists who began settling the area almost two millennia ago were drawn by the availability of copper.
 More recently, a stone statue, or stele, found in 2010 has been identified as a depiction of Prince Siddhartha before he founded Buddhism and has been taken to support the idea that there was an ancient monastic cult dedicated to Siddhartha's pre-enlightenment life.

-In June 2012, a conference of experts in the fields of geology, mining engineering, archaeology, history and economic development met at SAIS in Washington, D.C to assess the situation in Mes Aynak.
+In June 2012, a conference of experts in the fields of geology, mining engineering, archaeology, history and economic development met at SAIS in Washington, D.C., to assess the situation in Mes Aynak.
 The provisional findings were tentatively encouraging: because of the length of time before mining can actually start at the site (approximately five years), it is indeed possible for collaboration between archaeologists and mining engineers to work to save Mes Aynak's cultural treasures.
 The site could either become a positive model for mineral extraction working to preserve cultural heritage or become an irreparable failure.
 However, a number of measures, that are not currently in place, must be met first.
 The site is still scheduled for destruction in January 2013.

 Excavators at Mes Aynak have been denounced as "promoting Buddhism" and threatened by the Taliban and many of the Afghan excavators who are working for purely financial reasons don't feel any connection to the Buddhist artifacts.

 Recent developments

 The U.S. Embassy in Kabul has provided a million dollars of U.S. military funding to help save the Buddhist ruins.
 As of June 2013 there is an international team of 67 archaeologists on site, including French, English, Afghans and Tajiks.
 There are also approximately 550 local labourers, which is set to increase to 650 in the summer.
 When this occurs Mes Aynak will become "the largest rescue dig anywhere in the world".
 All these personnel are protected by 200 armed guards.
 The team are using ground-penetrating radar, georectified photography and aerial 3D images to produce a comprehensive digital map of the ruins.

 The rescue work was continuing as of June 2014, in spite of difficulties.
 There were only 10 international experts working at the site, and fewer than 20 Afghan archaeologists from Kabul's Institute of Archaeology.
 A team of seven Tajik archaeologists was also helping.
 Marek Lemiesz, a senior archaeologist at the site, said that more help was needed.
 Security was also a concern.

 There were also indications that mining plans were being delayed because of the declining copper prices.

+On 24 July 2024, the start of the mes aynak mine project was inaugurated with the start of the road to the mine.